Out-Law Analysis 5 min. read

 Central Bank and the streamlined filing process for Irish funds

-To facilitate an orderly implementation of the guidelines, the Central Bank announced that it will establish a streamlined filing process for existing Irish Undertakings for Collective Investment in Transferable Securities (UCITS) and alternative investment funds (AIFs) seeking a change of name and for updates to fund prospectuses, supplements and Sustainable Finance Disclosure Regulation (SFDR) annexes to comply with the requirements of the guidelines.
+To facilitate an orderly implementation of the guidelines, the Central Bank is establishing a streamlined filing process for existing Irish Undertakings for Collective Investment in Transferable Securities (UCITS) and alternative investment funds (AIFs) seeking a change of name and for updates to fund prospectuses, supplements and Sustainable Finance Disclosure Regulation (SFDR) annexes to comply with the requirements of the guidelines.

 Fund managers that apply to change the name of a UCITS or AIF will be required to certify compliance with the guidelines via an attestation that must be submitted to the Central Bank.
-The streamlined filing process will open from 21 November and is limited solely to name changes that are required for UCITS and AIFs to comply with the guidelines and may not be used for other amendments to fund documentation.
+The streamlined filing process will open from 21 November.
+Initially the Central Bank said the changes that could be made via this process would be limited solely to name changes that are required for UCITS and AIFs to comply with the guidelines, but on 1 November it confirmed that it will also allow funds to incorporate minor changes to disclosure in the offering documentation and pre-contractual documentation made solely for the purpose of bringing the fund into compliance with the guidelines’ requirements.
 This is welcome news and reduces the administrative burden on managers where their Irish fund range is impacted by the issues with the guidelines we identify below.

 The guidelines in more detail